withastro/docs/src/pages/en/reference/builtin-components.md

 This component provides syntax highlighting for code blocks at build time (no client-side JavaScript included).
 The component is powered internally by shiki and it supports all popular [themes](https://github.com/shikijs/shiki/blob/main/docs/themes.md) and [languages](https://github.com/shikijs/shiki/blob/main/docs/languages.md).
 Plus, you can add your custom themes and languages by passing them to `theme` and `lang` respectively.

 You can also use the `<Prism />` component for syntax highlighting powered by the [Prism](https://prismjs.com/) syntax highlighting library.
-This is the library that Astro's Markdown uses by default.
+This is the library that Astro’s Markdown uses by default.
 However, we will be transitioning all usage over to `<Code>` as we move towards our v1.0 release.

 ## `<Markdown />`